daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to read aloud selected parts of the content.
+#### The user must be able to read aloud selected parts of the content

 The user must be able to select text (e.g., word, phrase, sentence, paragraph) and have that read aloud.

 Priority: Must-have

-#### The user must be able to listen to the read aloud without having to manually advance to subsequent pages or chapters.
+#### The user must be able to listen to the read aloud without having to manually advance to subsequent pages or chapters

 The app must be able to continuously read aloud until the end of the publication, unless interrupted by the user.